ParadiseSS13/Paradise/README.md

 and set the Security box to 'Trusted'.
 Then press GO and the server should start up and be ready to join.

+### Installation (Linux)

+The code is able to run on Linux server side, however the libraries for MySQL and logging do require extra packages.

+For MySQL, run the following: `apt-get install libmysqlclient-dev:i386`

+For RustG, run the following: `libssl-dev:i386 pkg-config:i386 zlib1g-dev:i386`

+After installing these packages, these libraries should function as intended.
 ---

 ### UPDATING